 Causes and triggers

-The infection develops when bacteria enters the body, often through a small skin injury.
+The infection develops when bacteria enter the body, often through a small skin injury.
 It spreads easily through contact with an infected sore or a contaminated object (e.g., bed linen, towel, clothing).
 Impetigo appears 7 to 10 days after exposure.

 Certain factors may also contribute to the spread or development of the infection: